-However, a true omnichannel platform also allows real-time data synchronization, and consumers the flexibility of banking in multiple ways.
-Consumers want to be able to start their onboarding process with one channel, and if they choose, finish it with another – without the need to repeatedly provide the same information.
+A true omnichannel platform also allows real-time data synchronization, and consumers the flexibility of banking in multiple ways such as from a website, app, branch, and more.
+Omnichannel banking offers the same services for each channel, allowing consumers to be able to start their onboarding process with one channel, and if they choose, seamlessly finish it with another.

 Omnichannel vs multichannel - what’s the difference?

-While the terms are interchangeable, they key difference is integration.
-Multichannel simply means that financial services and banks must provide services to its customers through various channels such as in-branch, ATMs, call center, online banking and mobile – but they don’t necessarily work together in a unified way.
+The terms omnichannel and multichannel are often used interchangeably, but the key difference is integration.
+Multichannel means that financial services and banks must provide services to its customers through a spectrum of channels such as in-branch, ATMs, call center, online banking and mobile – but they don’t necessarily work together in a unified way.
 Simply put, each channel supplies different services and runs separately from the others.

-While multichannel is focused on transactions, omnichannel focuses on interactions.
-Omnichannel has the customer as their central focus, providing them with a personalized message in a seamless, unified experience.
-This allows the customer to easily access information from any of the channels since the channels are connected to each other.
+While multichannel is bank-centric and focused on transactions, omnichannel is all about customer-centricity and focuses on interactions.
+Omnichannel provides customers with personalized service in a seamless, unified experience, where they can easily access information from any of the channels since the channels are interconnected.